Rench

-The upper Rench valley around Bad Peterstal-Griesbach initially cuts into the forested bunter sandstone plateaux before entering a more open, very rugged valley with steep relief, whose centre is the little town of Oppenau.
-There it is joined from the right by the Lierbach, well known for the All Saints Waterfalls.
+The upper Rench valley around Bad Peterstal-Griesbach initially cuts into the forested bunter sandstone plateau before entering a more open, very steep rugged valley, near the town of Oppenau.
+There it is joined from the east by the Lierbach, well known for the All Saints Waterfalls.

-In Lautenbach the valley broadens suddenly into the Foothill Zone with the town of Oberkirch at the foot of the vineyards and the little town of Renchen, whose environs are dominated by orchards.
+In Lautenbach the valley abruptly broadens into the Foothill Zone with the town of Oberkirch at the foot of the vineyards and the little town of Renchen.

-The B 28 federal road, long an important transverse route across the Black Forest, runs through the Rench valley linking the Strasbourg area with the upper Neckar region.
+The B 28 federal road, long an important route through the Black Forest, runs through the Rench valley linking the Strasbourg area with the upper Neckar region.
 It climbs steeply above Bad Griesbach in hairpin bends to the Alexanderschanze (968 m).
 The Rench Valley Railway starts at Appenweier and runs as far as Bad Griesbach.
 It has also contributed to the development of the thermal baths in the Rench valley, which had already been established in the 16th century in Bad Griesbach, but which soon extended to Bad Antogast near Oppenau (especially for the nobility), Bad Peterstal and Bad Freiersbach (today part of Bad Peterstal-Griesbach).

-The "Rench Flood Canal" was built between 1936 and 1953 at the Acher Rench Correction to divert flood waters.
+The "Rench Flood Canal" was built between 1936 and 1953 at the Acher Rench Correction to divert floodwaters.
 It branches off the Rench at Erlach, picks up the Acher Canal at Rheinau and merges with the actual Rench at Memprechtshofen.